vernonclarke/Day_R_analysis/README.md

 		# print(r2_values)
 	        cat("rsqr (marginal) ", format(r2_values[1]), " rsqr (conditional) ", format(r2_values[2]))
 		# cat("rsqr (conditional) ", format(r2_values[2]))
-		#    The boxplot function creates a box-and-whisker plot, which is a standardized way of displaying the distribution of data based on a five-number summary:
-		#    Minimum: The smallest data point, including any outliers.
-		#    First quartile (Q1): The data point below which 25% of the data fall.
-		#    Median (Q2 or second quartile): The data point that divides the data into two halves.
-50% of the data fall below the median, and 50% of the data fall above it.
-		#    Third quartile (Q3): The data point below which 75% of the data fall.
-		#    Maximum: The largest data point, including any outliers.

 		# Add a column to data for jittered x-values
 		set.seed(42)